Vauxhall Corsa review

 It's not all bad news, though, and the Vauxhall Corsa offers a comfortable driving position, light controls and compact dimensions, which ensure it’s a stress-free urban runabout.

 The Vauxhall Corsa didn't feature in the 2014 Driver Power survey, but the previous year, it finished 126th in the 2013 Driver Power customer satisfaction survey, with an overall score of 82.52 per cent.

 Vauxhall Corsa owners say it has many problems, but the biggest gripe seems to be with its lack of performance.
 It came 93rd in that category, while its other ratings are all fairly average, with the high point being 43rd in the running costs ranking.
 Once again, Vauxhall finished 13th as a brand in the 2013 Driver Power – just ahead of more expensive rivals BMW and Audi – which bodes well for the future.

 Plus, as the Vauxhall Corsa has sold in such big numbers, most of the glitches and bugs have now been ironed out.
-What’s more, the first owner of the car benefits from a unique warranty that lasts the lifetime of the car, or up to 100,000 miles.

 Although the Vauxhall Corsa is getting on now, it does have a five-star Euro NCAP crash test result.
 Most models get six airbags as standard, but curtain and side bags are only available as an option on entry-level Expression and S trims.